 We’ll be going back many more times this year, so if you like looking at cute koalas be sure to follow me on Instagram!

-I didn’t receive any compensation for writing this post – I just love Lone Pine!
+I didn’t receive any compensation from Lone Pine for writing this post – I just love Lone Pine Koala Sanctuary!
 All opinions are my own.
 The post contains affiliate links.